stefanos87/container-kubernetes-tutorials/2-docker_environment/README.md

 Application code is provided in */app* subfolder and can be run by launching *app-run.sh* script, available in the repository root folder.

-The application requires 2 environment variables, as it can be seen in *app.js* file,
+The application requires 2 environment variables, as it can be seen in the following code snippet from *app.js* file

 ![](https://github.com/robipozzi/docker-kubernetes-tutorials/blob/master/2-docker_environment/images/code-snippet1.png)